Five First 4,000-footers

 One of the two northern-most peaks on the 4,000-footers list, Mt.
 Waumbek is a straightforward 3.6-mile hike covering 2,600 feet of elevation gain starting at the trailhead on Starr King Road.
 The first mile of trail is moderately steep, but the final push up to Mt.
 Starr King and the mile-long stretch between that peak and Waumbek’s summit are both fairly gentle.

-Just beyond Waumbek’s summit is a blowdown providing another nice view across to the Presidentials, which hikers should be sure to check out before turning back.
+Just beyond Waumbek’s summit is a blowdown providing another nice view across to the Presidentials, which hikers should be sure to check out before turning for home.
 The simple out-and-back route is also highly recommended for first-time winter hikers, providing a great test to try out new snowshoes and other winter gear.

 Burgeon Outdoor was founded in 2019.
 Burgeon’s mission is to help mountain communities flourish.
 Burgeon proudly manufactures premium outdoor apparel in Lincoln, NH.
 By manufacturing locally, Burgeon creates year round jobs in the White Mountains.
 5% of Burgeon’s sales support its community and environmental efforts.
 To learn more, please visit our studio at the Village Shops in Lincoln, our website burgeonoutdoor.com or call us at 603-745-7123.